-We are hard at work on conservation and research efforts in New York, Connecticut, and Pennsylvania, conducting surveys for at-risk or imperiled species, gathering information on indicator species like the Indigo Bunting (Passerina cyanea) shown here, creating management plans for important sites, monitoring state-listed sparrows and turtles, surveying for unrecorded odonates, discovering rare plants, finding wintering raptors, and creating novel initiatives with local organizations, regional businesses, SUNY students and citizen scientists to create a better knowledge and appreciation of the natural world and the vast resources the Northeast has to offer.
+We are hard at work on conservation, education and research efforts in New York, Connecticut, and Pennsylvania, conducting surveys for at-risk or imperiled species, gathering information on indicator species like the Indigo Bunting (Passerina cyanea) shown here, creating management plans for important sites, monitoring federally and state-listed birds and turtles, surveying for unrecorded odonates and lepidoptera, discovering rare plants, finding wintering raptors, and creating novel initiatives with local organizations, regional businesses, SUNY students and citizen scientists to create a better knowledge and appreciation of the natural world and the vast resources our environment has to offer.